ArcaneNibble/ArcaneNibble.github.io/content/web-app-history-notes.md

 The dust settled on the mess.
 Many problems were fixed.
 Some problems got worse.

 "Web" proceeded to eat the entire world.
 More and more applications are now developed using Electron.
+Mozilla managed to lose just about _every_ advantage that they already held.

 npm won out as the definitive package manager and package registry for JavaScript, despite some [spectacular flaws](https://en.wikipedia.org/wiki/Npm_left-pad_incident).
 More generally, _having_ a "definitive" package registry grew into an expectation for many programming languages: